Department of Sport Science and Physical Education

 Exercise Science Program Coordinator

-Health Promotion Program Coordinator
+Health Promotion & Health and Wellness Program Coordinator

 Physical Education Program Coordinator